What Is Your Conversion Funnel Analysis Telling You and What Should You Do About It?

 To start, pick the most likely culprit that could be causing the issue, and form a hypothesis, such as:

-- We made changes to the UI, pricing, or our marketing
+- Changes were made to the UI, pricing, or marketing content

 - Product was out of stock so customers couldn’t add to cart